coq-community/coqdocjs/README.md

 ## Files

-- [Makefile](Makefile) and [\_CoqProject](_CoqProject): A generic Makefile setup that calls coqc and coqdoc with the right parameters.
+- [Makefile](Makefile) and [\_CoqProject](_CoqProject): a generic Makefile setup that calls coqc and coqdoc with the right parameters
 - [config.js](extra/resources/config.js): contains the unicode replacement table
 - [coqdoc.css](extra/resources/coqdoc.css): a replacement for the default Coqdoc CSS style.
-Can be removed to use the default style.
+Can be removed to use the default style
-- [coqdocjs.js](extra/resources/coqdocjs.js) and [coqdocjs.css](extra/resources/coqdocjs.css): the script rewriting the DOM and adding the dynamic features with a corresponding CSS style.
+- [coqdocjs.js](extra/resources/coqdocjs.js) and [coqdocjs.css](extra/resources/coqdocjs.css): the script rewriting the DOM and adding the dynamic features with a corresponding CSS style
-- [header.html](extra/header.html) and [footer.html](extra/footer.html): custom header and footer files used in every generated html file.
+- [header.html](extra/header.html) and [footer.html](extra/footer.html): custom header and footer files used in every generated html file